 If you are not satisfied with the State Revenue Office's decision, you can request a review by the Victorian Information Commissioner.
 Details of your rights of review are provided in the decision letter.

-For further assistance, please call our Information Officer on 9628 0228 or send an email to email@example.com.
+For further assistance, please call our FOI team on 03 9628 6801 or send an email to email@example.com.